FranckLejzerowicz/Xmmvec/README.md

                                   stratification of omic1 features.

   -f1, --p-omic1-filt TEXT        Column from metadata `-m1` to use for
-                                  filtering based on values of `-f1`.
+                                  filtering based on values of `-v1`.

-  -v1, --p-omic1-value TEXT       Filter omic1 features based on column passed
+  -v1, --p-omic1-value TEXT       Filtering value for omic1 features based on
-                                  to `-f1`.
+                                  column passed to `-f1`.

+  -q1, --p-omic1-quant INTEGER    Filtering percentile for omic1 features
+                                  based on column passed to `-f1` (must be between 0 and 100).

   -n1, --p-omic1-name TEXT        Name for omic1 features.  [default: omic1]
+  -l1, --p-omic1-list TEXT        List of omic1 features to subset (regex
+                                  accepted).

+  -x1, --p-omic1-max INTEGER      Maximum number of co-occurrences per omic1
+                                  feature.  [default: 50]

   -m2, --p-omic2-metadata TEXT    {Path to the metadata table for omic2
                                   features (rows of the ranks matrix).